irrdnet/irrd/docs/admins/status_page.rst

 HTTP status page
 ================

-A status page is available through on the HTTP server in IRRd.
+A status page is available on the HTTP server in IRRd.
 This page is only accessible to IPs :doc:`configured </admins/configuration>` in the access list set in the ``server.http.status_access_list`` setting.